When Downtime Takes a Bite Out of Your Budget

 Maximize Your Availability

-EFT Enterprise with High Availability (HA) and active-active clustering can protect your critical business processes and ensure that your crucial file transfer systems are “always on” so that employees, customers and business partners experience seamless availability of critical applications and information, even during periods of uncertainty or crisis.
+Globalscape EFT with High Availability (HA) and active-active clustering can protect your critical business processes and ensure that your crucial file transfer systems are “always on” so that employees, customers and business partners experience seamless availability of critical applications and information, even during periods of uncertainty or crisis.

 - Maintain availability through any planned or unplanned outage